Continuously Learning New Words in Automatic Speech Recognition: Experiments

 \subsection{Models and Approaches}

-We use the framework \href{https://github.com/quanpn90/NMTGMinor}{NMTGMinor} which is based on PyTorch and uses the Fairseq \cite{ott2019fairseq} pretrained models.
-For the baseline model, similar to recent works, e.g., \cite{li2020multilingual}, we start with a transformer model \cite{vaswani2017attention, pham2019very}, where the encoder is initialized with the pretrained Wav2Vec 2.0 model \cite{baevski2020wav2vec} and the decoder is initialized with the decoder part of the pretrained mBART 50 model \cite{liu2020multilingual} (using the mBART 50 tokenizer).
+We use the framework \href{https://github.com/quanpn90/NMTGMinor}{NMTGMinor} which is based on PyTorch and uses the Fairseq \cite{ott2019fairseq} pre-trained models.
+For the baseline model, similar to recent work, for example \cite{li2020multilingual}, we start with a transformer model \cite{vaswani2017attention, pham2019very}, where the encoder is initialized with the pretrained Wav2Vec 2.0 model \cite{baevski2020wav2vec} and the decoder is initialized with the decoder part of the pretrained mBART 50 model \cite{liu2020multilingual} (using the mBART 50 tokenizer).

-We trained the baseline model on ASR data from Common voice, Europarl, Fisher, HOW2, Hub4, Librispeech, Switchboard, Tedlium and Voxforge (5433 hours in total), denoted baseline data.
-For some of the mentioned corpora only lowercase labels without punctuation were available.
+We trained the baseline model on ASR data from Common voice, Europarl, Fisher, HOW2, Hub4, Librispeech, Switchboard, Tedlium, and Voxforge (5433 hours in total), denoted baseline data.
+For some of the mentioned corpora, only lowercase labels without punctuation were available.
 Therefore, we trained an encoder-decoder model on Wikipedia text to map lowercase text without punctuation to cased text with punctuation and applied that model to the data.

 When training the factorization approach, we freeze all weights of the baseline model and only train the added factorization weights until the validation perplexity on the development split does not decrease anymore.
 To avoid catastrophic forgetting \cite{french1999catastrophic}, we train the model with a mixture of baseline data and new-words data.
 To emphasize that the model should learn the new words, we massively upsample utterances containing them \cite{huber2020supervised}.
-Only training the factorization weights significantly decreases training time compared to training a model from scratch or from a pretrained model.
+Only training the factorization weights significantly decreases training time compared to training a model from scratch or from a pre-trained model.
 The model is trained within a few hundred updates (compared to the baseline model which is trained for 60k updates).
 Each factorization approach was trained in less than four hours on one A6000 GPU.
 On the other hand, the baseline model needed 60k updates to finish training.